luwes/swiss/README.md

 This behavior might be OK in some well orchestrated case, but it's quite unpractical in the real world.

-To help developers define whenever effects should run, or cleanup, instead of passing an empty array one can pass a callback which will be executed right _after_ the augmented function is invoked, receiving effect callback, and its returned value.
-In this case, the _augmentor_ will invoke such callback once and never again for the whole augmented lifecycle (unless forced via explicit `.reset()`).
+To help developers define whenever effects should run, or cleanup, instead of passing an empty array one can pass a callback which will be executed right _after_ the augmented function is invoked, receiving effect callback, and the augmented function returned value.

+In this case, the _augmentor_ will invoke such callback once, and never again, for the whole augmented lifecycle (unless forced via explicit `.reset()`), so that it's safe to setup an effect behavior within the provided effects handler.

 ```js
 import augmentor, {useEffect} from 'augmentor';